angelicagardner/4dv652-project/backend/README.md

-# 4DV652 Backend
+# Backend

-This project is part one part in Data Intensive Systems.
-It's a REST API built with Django/Python which represents the backend component of this system.
+This part of the project is a REST API built with Django.

 ## Installing requirements